pulumi/pulumi-hugo/themes/default/content/blog/pulumiup-bring-your-whole-team-to-pulumi/index.md

     - security
 ---

 Pulumi's Cloud Engineering Platform helps teams of all sizes deliver and manage cloud apps and infrastructure.
-In the Pulumi console, everyone on the team can see the infrastructure the team is responsible for, when it was last deployed, how it’s configured, and more.
+In the Pulumi Service, everyone on the team can see the infrastructure the team is responsible for, when it was last deployed, how it’s configured, and more.
 You can see a full breakdown of the infrastructure and understand how the team brings together individual cloud services to create applications.
 When you bring your teams together on Pulumi, you get a “single pane of glass” over all the cloud applications and infrastructure managed with Pulumi.

 <!--more-->